 45 million US dollars for Lecturio

-The pandemic has caused e-learning to boom.
-The start-up Lecturio, founded in 2008, benefits and secures a new investment.
+E-learning has experienced a boom due to the pandemic.
+The start-up Lecturio, founded in 2008, is benefiting and has secured a new investment.

-Leipzig-based startup Lecturio has closed a $45 million funding round.
+The Leipzig-based start-up Lecturio has closed a financing round of 45 million US dollars.
 Sterling Partners and Inspara Partners led the round.
-Other investors include Hochschule für angewandtes Management, Holtzbrinck Ventures, Holtzbrinck Digital, Seventure and Technologiegründerfonds Sachsen.
+Other investors include the University of Applied Management, Holtzbrinck Ventures, Holtzbrinck Digital, Seventure and Technologiegründerfonds Sachsen.

-"This investment opens a new chapter in Lecturio's history and allows us to grow our presence and expand our offerings," said Lecturio founders Stefan Wisbauer and Pacal Bendien.
-The startup is looking to continue to expand globally and grow its learning offerings in the medical and nursing education space.
+"This investment opens a new chapter in Lecturio's history and enables us to increase our presence and expand our offering," say Lecturio founders Stefan Wisbauer and Pacal Bendien.
+The start-up wants to continue to expand globally and further develop its learning opportunities in the field of medical and nursing training.

-Lecturio was founded in 2008 by Pascal Bendien and Stefan Wisbauer in Leipzig.
-The start-up offers a learning platform and specialises in the fields of law, medicine, tax and business.
-Since 2016, there has been an offering for learners in the healthcare sector: Lecturio provides them with videos by teachers from universities such as Harvard and Yale, learning questions and a case database.
+Lecturio was founded by Pascal Bendien and Stefan Wisbauer in Leipzig back in 2008.
+The start-up offers a learning platform and specializes in the fields of law, medicine, tax and business.
+Since 2016, there has been a service for learners in the healthcare sector: Lecturio offers them videos by lecturers from universities such as Harvard and Yale, learning questions and a case database.
 The platform is used by over 150 medical institutions worldwide.

 Newsletter